-- SECTION 1.
-APPOINTMENT AND AUTHORITY.
-Members of Committees are self-selected based on the work of the Committee, with the exception of the Project Review Committee whose members are appointed each January by the Leadership Team.
-It shall be the function of the committees to make recommendations to the Leadership Team and carry out such activities as may be delegated to them by the Leadership Team. - SECTION 2.
+Committees are self-selected based on the work of the Committee, with the exception of the Project Review Committee, members of which are appointed each January by the Leadership Team.
+It shall be the function of the committees to make recommendations to the Leadership Team and carry out such activities as may be delegated to them by the Leadership Team.

+- SECTION 2.
 LIMITATION OF AUTHORITY.
-No action by any member, committee, employee, or officer shall be binding upon or constitute an expression of the policy of the Partnership until it has been approved or ratified by the Leadership Team.
+No action by any member, committee, employee, or officer shall be binding upon, or constitute an expression of the policy of the Partnership until it has been approved or ratified by the Leadership Team.
 Committees shall be discharged by the Chair when their work has been completed and their reports accepted, or when, in the opinion of the Leadership Team, it is deemed wise to discontinue the committee. - SECTION 3.
 BOARD DEVELOPMENT COMMITTEE.
 At a regular Leadership Team meeting prior to September 1 each year the Chair shall appoint, subject to the concurrence of the Leadership Team, a Board Development Committee of at least three (3) members.
 The committee shall be responsible for nominating a new Chair, Vice Chair, and new members of the Leadership Team per process outlined above (Article II.
 Section 5.
 BOARD SELECTION PROCESS). - SECTION 4.
 HOME COMMITTEE.
-Homeless service providers in the Partnership shall meet monthly for case conferencing of a by-name list of people experiencing homelessness in Orange County who are considerably vulnerable and connected with service providers or the court system.
-The goal of this Committee is to coordinate care for the most vulnerable people in our community and to prioritize Permanent Supportive Housing and other housing opportunities. - SECTION 5.
+Homeless service providers in the Partnership shall meet monthly for case conferencing of a to develop and work a by-name list of people who are chronicallyexperiencing homelessness in Orange County who are considerably vulnerable and connected with service providers or the court system.
+The goal of this Committee is to prioritize permanent supportive housing vouchers and coordinate care for the most vulnerable people in our community, and to prioritize Permanent Supportive Housing and other housing opportunities. - SECTION 5.
 DATA & GRANTS WORKGROUP.
 CoC and ESG recipients in the Partnership shall meet monthly to work on coordinated entry, written standards, program performance improvement, and the CoC collaborative application.
 The Data & Grants Workgroup will review program performance data from each CoC and ESG funded project quarterly, in conjunction with the Project Review Committee. - SECTION 6.
-VETERANS EXPERIENCING HOMELESSNESS WORKGROUP.
-The Veterans Administration (VA) and other veterans service providers shall meet with homeless service providers each month to review a by-name list of veterans and to coordinate care for veterans experiencing or at-risk of homelessness in Orange County. - SECTION 7.
+HOMELESS VETERANS WORKGROUP.
+The Veterans Administration (VA), and other veterans service providers will meet with homeless service providers each month to review a by-name list of veterans and to coordinate care for veterans experiencing or atrisk of homelessness in Orange County. - SECTION 7.
 SOAR COLLABORATIVE.
-Caseworkers working on Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI) applications shall meet monthly with other community stakeholders to coordinate referrals and streamline processes to obtain medical records and other information needed to process applications for people with disabilities who are also experiencing or at risk of homelessness.
+Caseworkers working on Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI) applications for people with disabilities who are experiencing or at risk of homelessness meet monthly with other community stakeholders to coordinate referrals and streamline processes to obtain medical records and other information needed for disability applications. - SECTION 8.
+COORDINATED ENTRY PLANNING.
+Coordinated Entry (CE) Planning group meets regularly to troubleshoot how people access homeless services, as well as how service providers assess people for program referrals, and how program referrals are prioritized and conducted through the HOME Committee and OC Connect.